quicwg/base-drafts/draft-ietf-quic-invariants.md

 The primary goal of this document is to ensure that it is possible to deploy new versions of QUIC.
-By documenting the properties that can't change, this document aims to preserve the ability to change any other aspect of the protocol.
-Thus, unless specifically described in this document, any aspect of the protocol can change between different versions.
+By documenting the properties that can't change, this document aims to preserve the ability for QUIC endpoints to negotiate changes to any other aspect of the protocol.
+As a consequence, this also guarantees a minimal amount of information that is made available to entities other than endpoints.
+Unless specifically described in this document, any aspect of the protocol can change between different versions.

 {{bad-assumptions}} is a non-exhaustive list of some incorrect assumptions that might be made based on knowledge of QUIC version 1; these do not apply to every